craws/OpenAtlas/sphinx/source/form/date.rst

 .. toctree::

+CIDOC documentation: OA shortcuts OA8 (begins in) and OA9 (ends in)

 Date input fields in forms are initially hidden and can be shown with clicking on **Show** beside the **Date** label.